AY2324S2-CS2113-W14-4/tp/docs/UserGuide.md

 - **Delete Main Trip**: Remove an existing main trip from the list.
 - **Set Trip Details**: Modify trip details such as name, dates, location, and description for existing trips.
 - **List All Trips**: View a comprehensive list of all trips along with their details.
+- **Add a subtrip**: Add a new subtrip to an existing main trip.
+- **Add bills**: Add a new bill to an existing trip.
+- **Review a trip**: Review a trip with a scale of 1-10 'score' and your open-ended 'reflection'.
+- **Settle up bills**: Simplify the number of transactions for settling up bills.
 ## Usage

 ### Adding a Main Trip